Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/Indicator_Flash_The_Default_Firmware.md

 ---
-description: How To Flash The Default Firmware
+description: Flash The Default Firmware
 title: How To Flash The Default Firmware
 keywords:
 - SenseCAP Indicator
 image: https://files.seeedstudio.com/wiki/wiki-platform/S-tempor.png
-slug: /How_To_Flash_The_Default_Firmware
+slug: /Sensor/SenseCAP/SenseCAP_Indicator/How_To_Flash_The_Default_Firmware
 last_update:
-  date: 5/16/2023
+  date: 5/23/2023
-  author: Yvonne
+  author: Thomas
 ---
 # **How To Flash The Default Firmware**
 The SenseCAP indicator has two MCUs, ESP32-S3 and RP2040.
 This tutorial provides detailed guide to help developer get onboard, and the first part is a toturial guide user flash the out-of-box factory default firmware, and help the early shipped devices updating to latest out-of-box firmware.
 ## **Preparation**
-Get ready your Indicator and find a laptop, works on Windows/Mac/Linux.
+All you need is your indicator and any Windows/Mac/Linux **Computer**.

 <div align="center"><img width={300} src="https://files.seeedstudio.com/wiki/SenseCAP/SenseCAP_Indicator/usb1.png"/></div>